crolimax/gde-app/README.md

 **N.B.** As of 2014-10-17 the Front End branch has all the polymer web components manually added and it's using polymer 0.3.3.

-After the implementation of #57 is done, we are going to use `bower` to keep components and libraries fresh
+After the implementation of [issue 57](https://github.com/maiera/gde-app/issues/57) is done, we are going to use `bower` to keep components and libraries fresh

 ###Backend
 *TODO: Fill with instructions*